lucasnantonio/design-process/README.md

 ## 1. Explore the problem

 ### Stakeholder interviews
-Sit down with relevant people in the team/company to understand where they are coming from and what their expectations are.
+Sit down with relevant people in the team/company to understand where they are coming from and what their expectations are, and summarize the different perspectives you heard from your team.

 * Why did you start this project?
 * Why does this work matter?